Eritrea: Government and politics

 The People's Front for Democracy and Justice (PFDJ) is the only legal party in Eritrea.
-Other political groups are not allowed to organize, although the unimplemented Constitution of 1997 provides for the existence of multi-party politics.
+Other political groups are not allowed to organize, though the unimplemented Constitution of 1997 provides for the existence of multi-party politics.
 The National Assembly has 150 seats.
 National elections have been periodically scheduled and cancelled; as of 2025, none have ever been held in the country.
 President Isaias Afwerki has been in office since independence in 1993.

 In May 2001, a group of senior government officials and prominent members of the ruling party (PFDJ), known as the G-15, wrote an open letter to President Isaias Afwerki.
 This letter called the president to implement the ratified constitution, enact democratic reforms, and establish the rule of law.
 In September 2001, the Eritrean government arrested 11 of the signatories and subjected them to incommunicado detention.
 The crackdown also targeted independent media outlets and multiple independent journalists, including Dawit Isaac.
 To this day, they remain imprisoned without charge or trial.

 In 1993, 75 representatives were elected to the National Assembly; the rest were appointed.
 As the report by the United Nations Human Rights Council explained: "No national elections have taken place since that time, and no presidential elections have ever taken place.
 Local or regional elections have not been held since 2003–2004.
 The National Assembly elected independent Eritrea's first president, Isaias Afwerki, in 1993.
 Following his election, Afwerki consolidated his control of the Eritrean government."
 President Isaias Afwerki has regularly expressed his disdain for what he refers to as "Western-style" democracy.
 In a 2008 interview with Al Jazeera, for example, the president stated that "Eritrea will wait three or four decades, maybe more, before it holds elections.
 Who knows?"
-According to 2023 V-Dem Democracy indices Eritrea is 2nd lowest ranked worldwide and the lowest ranked electoral democracy in Africa.
+According to 2023 V-Dem Democracy indices, Eritrea is 2nd lowest ranked worldwide and the lowest ranked electoral democracy in Africa.

-National, regional, and local elections
+National, regional, and local election

 Given that the full implementation of the Joint Declaration of Peace and Friendship between Eritrea and Ethiopia is still incomplete, the Eritrean authorities still do not consider that the peace agreement is formally implemented.
 However, local elections were held for a time in Eritrea.
 The most recent round of local government elections were in 2010 and 2011.